 Our Mission Statement affirms Catholic values that uphold the dignity of the person.
 Bullying between students will not be tolerated under any circumstances.
 Bullying is an ongoing and deliberate misuse of power in relationships through repeated verbal, physical and/or social behaviour that intends to cause physical, social and/or phsychological harm.
 It can involve an individual or group misusing their power, or perceived power, over one more persons who feel unable to stop it from happening.
 Bullying can happen n person or online, and it can be obvious (overt) or hidden (covert).
 The College promotes positive wellbeing and appropriate conduct for all students.

 Bullying behaviour affects the whole school.
 It can damage the atmosphere of a classroom, cause division in the playground and even involve families and others outside our community.
 Bullying behaviour does not fit with our College philosophy and the ethos of the Brigidine sisters.

 Brigidine College Approach

-- Provide support to all students involved
+- Support is provided to all students involved

 - All sides are heard without bias and all parties involved are given the opportunity to put right the situation